uzsito/attach-hexa/README.md

 * Arduino Nano or any clone with the same pinout
 * Code running on Arduino to handle outputs in a flexible way

-With the code uploaded to the Arduino, a complete Attach-Hexa is able to drive six computer fan headers (channels) with TACH signals.
+With the code uploaded to Arduino, a complete Attach-Hexa is able to drive six computer fan headers (channels) with TACH signals.
 Users can easily adjust the required RPM simulation on each channel, using pre-defined commands on serial interface.

 ![render1](graphics/render1.jpg)
 ![render2](graphics/render2.jpg)